jamaalscarlett/squid-docker-simple-auth/README.md

 squid-docker-simple-auth
 ========================

-A simple (and fragile) Dockerfile for launching an authenticated squid proxy.
+A simple Dockerfile for launching an authenticated squid proxy.

 The user must specify authentication credentials via the following environment variables: